puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 {:.reference}
 ### Module contents

 PDK generates a basic module, which is a directory with a specific structure.
-This module contains directories To learn the basics of what a Puppet module includes, see the related topic about module fundamentals.
+To learn the basics of what a Puppet module includes, see the related topic about module fundamentals.
+[DavidS: link up here, too?]

 PDK creates the following files and directories for your module: